The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 Dev Services for Kafka supports Redpanda, kafka-native and Strimzi (in Kraft mode) images.

 Redpanda is a Kafka compatible event streaming platform.
-Because it provides a fast startup times, dev services defaults to Redpanda images from vectorized/redpanda.
-You can select any version from https://hub.docker.com/r/vectorized/redpanda.
+Because it provides a fast startup times, Dev Services defaults to Redpanda images from redpandadata/redpanda.
+You can select any version from https://hub.docker.com/r/redpandadata/redpanda.

 kafka-native provides images of standard Apache Kafka distribution compiled to native binary using Quarkus and GraalVM.
 While still being experimental, it provides very fast startup times with small footprint.